 To remain and reside in Germany after the transitional period, British citizens will need a residence permit.

 To work, approval from the German employment agency is likely to be required.

 In December 2018, the head of the foreigner’s registration office in Berlin, Engelhard Mazanke, announced that it was not yet clear what kind of residence status British citizens would receive or what documents would be required, but was confident that the office in Berlin could offer a good and flexible service and process applications in around 8 weeks.

-It is already possible for British citizens in Berlin to register their details on line ahead of 29 March.
-Other foreigner´s offices in Germany are already preparing for application procedures and may well be in a positon to offer assistance before the date of departure from the EU.
+It is already possible for British citizens in Berlin to register their details online ahead of Brexit.
+Other foreigner´s offices in Germany are already preparing for application procedures and may be in a positon to offer assistance before the date of departure from the EU.